Process of tattooing: Dyes and pigments

 Early tattoo inks were obtained directly from nature and were extremely limited in pigment variety.
 In ancient Hawaii, for example, kukui nut ash was blended with coconut oil to produce an ebony ink.
 Today, an almost unlimited number of colors and shades of tattoo ink are mass-produced and sold to parlors worldwide.
 Tattoo artists commonly mix these inks to create their own unique pigments.

 A wide range of dyes and pigments can be used in tattoos, from inorganic materials like titanium dioxide and iron oxides to carbon black, azo dyes, and acridine, quinoline, phthalocyanine and naphthol derivatives, dyes made from ash, and other mixtures.
 Iron oxide pigments are used in greater extent in cosmetic tattooing.

-Modern tattooing inks are carbon-based pigments that have uses outside of commercial tattoo applications.

 Concern has been expressed over the interaction between magnetic resonance imaging (MRI) procedures and tattoo pigments, some of which contain trace metals.
 The magnetic fields produced by MRI machines interact with these metals, including nonferrous metal particles, and while rare, are capable of causing first-degree or second-degree burns or distortions in the image.
 The type and density of the ink as well as shape of the tattoo may increase the risk, particularly if the shape approximates an RF pick-up loop.
 The television show MythBusters tested the hypothesis, and found a slight interaction between commonly used tattoo inks and MRI.
 The interaction was stronger with inks containing high levels of iron oxide.